Attempt CAIIB Risk Management Module A Quiz & Download PDF

 What are the different types of risks faced by banks?

-Banks face different types of financial and non-financial risks during their daily operations.
-These risks can affect profitability, liquidity, reputation, and overall stability of a bank.
-Understanding these risks is important because many CAIIB MCQs are based on risk classification, examples, and risk management practices followed by banks.
+Banks face various financial and non-financial risks in their daily operations, which can impact profitability, liquidity, reputation, and overall stability.
+Understanding these risks is important as they form a key part of the CAIIB exam, especially in questions related to risk types, examples, and risk management practices.

 Type of RiskExplanation